-The fact is you are more likely to be targeted for a law suit when you are perceived to have assets worth plundering, rather than your degree of fault in any particular matter.
-Historically, targets with attractive 'deep pockets' were the big corporations, banks, insurance institutions and household names – but that is no longer the case.
-New targets for litigants are those who have saved for retirement, own a home or rental property, sole proprietors and small business owners.
-It is estimated that over thirty million people in the United States have mutual funds, savings or own equity their home.
+It used to be that only big corporations, banks, insurance institutions and household names were targeted for lawsuits, but that’s no longer the case.
+New targets for litigants are now anyone who has saved for retirement, owns a home or rental property, and are sole proprietors or are small business owners.
+It’s estimated that over 30 million people in the United States have mutual funds, savings, or own equity their home.

-There are over a million lawyers already, with more graduating from law school every year.
-Every one of them is on the lookout for cases that can earn money and the preponderance of law practices means it is a very competitive market.
-Lawyers are coming up with more and more ingenious reasons for filing suit.
-Every day in court a plaintiff prevails against a so-called 'wealthy' defendant – even in cases that appear illogical, irrational and totally devoid of merit.
+Worse still, there are millions of practicing lawyers and countless others graduating from law school, who are on the lookout for cases that can earn them money.
+Every day in court a plaintiff prevails against a so-called 'wealthy' defendant – even in cases that appear illogical, irrational, and totally devoid of merit.

 Prime candidates for lawsuits include:

 - Officers/Directors of publicly traded companies